-Facility Program - A project planning document that organizes and summarizes client needs and programmatic information needed to design a capital project.
+Facility Program - a project planning document that organizes and summarizes client needs and programmatic information needed to design a capital project.
 It is generated through a process of collecting, analyzing, synthesizing and documenting significant requirements for a Project prior to proceeding into the Design Phase.

-Major Project - Any project that meets one or more of the following criteria: 1) new construction with a value of at least \$1 million, 2) repair and rehabilitation projects with a value of at least \$2 million, 3) any project determined by the Board to be architecturally or historically significant, 4) any project that is debt financed (RFS, TRB, PUF) regardless of dollar value except those projects appropriated through the LERR budget, and 5) any campus planning efforts that are intended to result in a capital project meeting one or more of these criteria.
+Major Project - defined as any project that meets one or more of the following criteria: 1) new construction with a value of at least \$1 million, 2) repair and rehabilitation projects with a value of at least \$2 million, 3) any project determined by the Board to be architecturally or historically significant, 4) any campus planning efforts that are intended to result in a capital project meeting one or more of those criteria, and 5) any project that is debt financed (RFS, TRB, PUF) regardless of dollar value except those projects appropriated through the LERR budget.